Post-Marxism: Criticism

 Post-Marxism has been criticised from both the left and the right wings of Marxism.
 Nick Thoburn has criticised Laclau's post-Marxism (and its relationship to Eurocommunism) as essentially a rightward shift to social democracy.
 Ernest Mandel and Sivanandan make this same point.
 Richard Wolff also claims that Laclau's formulation of post-Marxism is a step backward.
-Oliver Eagleton (son of Terry Eagleton) claims that Mouffe's 'radical democracy' has an inherent conservative nature.

 Other Marxists have criticised autonomist Marxism or post-operaismo, a form of post-Marxism, of having a theoretically weak understanding of value in capitalist economies.
 It has also been criticised by other Marxists for being anti-humanist / anti–Hegelian dialectical.

 Post-Marxism of all stripes has also been criticised for downplaying or ignoring the role of race, neocolonialism, and Eurocentrism.

 Post-Marxism as a term is also seen as being too imprecise, often used as an insult or a straw man.
 Besides Laclau and Mouffe, very few Marxists describe themselves as post-Marxists, regardless of their own affinities with post-structuralist theories or their reinterpretation of Marx.
 There is also much disagreement between post-Marxists on fundamental questions of strategy and philosophy (Hegel or Spinoza, for example); some forward a left-populism, others a complete rejection of organised politics, and others a new Leninist vanguard.